Measuring Stochastic Rationality: Applications

 Let $\mathbb{P}_{i}$ stand for the stochastic choice function for Subject $i$ .
 One major highlight of Figure 2 is that the rationality of many subjects can be compared by means of $\trianglerighteq _{\text{rat}}$.
 In fact, every subject is either more or less rational than at least one other subject.
 For example, $\Lambda (\mathbb{P}_{21})=(0.05,1]$ and Subject 21 is less rational than all other subjects except Subject 16, that is, $\mathbb{P} _{i}\trianglerighteq _{\text{rat}}\mathbb{P}_{21}$ for every $i$ distinct from 16, while Subject 16 is less rational than Subjects 2 and 7.
 Moreover, $ \Lambda (\mathbb{P}_{1})=(0.43,0.54]\cup (0.67,1]$.
 So, Subject 1 is less rational than Subject 13 but they are more rational than all the subjects whose $I_{\text{rat}}$ values are strictly less than that of Subject 12.
 (For instance, $\mathbb{P}_{1}\trianglerighteq _{\text{rat}}\mathbb{P}_{6}$ .)
 Also evident from Figure 2 is that there are three groups of equally rational subjects.
 For example, Subjects 12 and 15 have identical stochastic transitivity sets.
 As a final observation of interest, we note that Subjects 2 and 7 have the same rationality index, and yet they are not comparable by $ \trianglerighteq _{\text{rat}}$.

 Standard tests of preference maximization, or stochastic transitivity, etc., are dichotomous: the choice data of a subject pass the adopted test or they do not.
-But one is often interested in the degree to which rationality is violated.
+However, one is often interested in the degree to which rationality is violated.
 (To wit, Afriat's efficiency index and subsequent rationality indices in the deterministic context of consumer theory were developed to measure the severity of a violation of the generalized axiom of revealed preference.)
 A major advantage of our rationality index $I_{\text{rat}}$ and rationality order $\trianglerighteq _{\text{rat}}$ stems from the fact that they allow the analyst to measure the extent of rationality violations in any stochastic choice environment.
 For example, Tversky concluded in his original study that Subjects 21 and 25 both violate weak stochastic transitivity (even accounting for sampling errors). $I_{\text{rat}}$ and $ \trianglerighteq _{\text{rat}}$ provide more information about the situation by showing that Subject 21 is, in fact, far less rational than Subject 25.

 In passing, it may be useful to contrast our approach to that of evaluating this experimental choice data by using the RUM.
 In general, testing the RUM on binary choices is notoriously difficult.
+(See Sprumont (2022) for a recent discussion of this issue.)
 Fortunately, when the total number of alternatives is at most 5, that is, $\left\vert X\right\vert \leq 5,$ Theorem 1 of Fishburn (1992) establishes that we only need to check the following \textit{triangular condition} to this effect: